7 panel oral drug alcohol test

 stick with saturated sponge into the test tube.
 Make

 sure to fit the groove of collection stick onto the

 guide rail of the device and press the collection stick

 Press down the lid to close the test tube.
 Keep the

 test tube vertically until you begin to read the test

-Read results of alcohol test at 2 minutes and drug
+Read results of the alcohol test at 2 minutes and drug

-window, peel off the label to read test results.)
+window, peel it off to read test results.)